c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 _Technical Aspects:_

 - Game Component class
-- Smoother movement constraints (when player walks against wall)
+- Smoother movement constraints (when player walks against an obstacle)
-- Using pygame-cce might've been smarter, so next version could be converted to it?
+- Using pygame-ce might've been smarter, so next version could be converted to it?
 - Typing effect
 - Dialogue module that's actually scalable

 ### Coding Habits
-I like to think that I comment code reasonably well as I go, however, this is the biggest pygame project I've embarked on so far and my dode and file organization got really messy.
+I like to think that I comment code reasonably well as I go, however, this is the biggest pygame project I've embarked on so far and my code and file organization got really messy.
 This obviously led to unnecessary bugs, errors and questioning of my decision to make a game all by myself.
 If I ever try to make this game properly I definitely need to be better about not copying and pasting random pieces of code somewhere or commenting out buggy code fragments that then break the whole thing.
 Also, my variable names got ridiculously long at some points where I'm not sure if it'd be understandable to others.